Faucet Repair & Replacement

 Outdoor faucets are really only used during the spring and summer months when there is an increased need for water in the garden, on the lawn, and even in the flower beds.
 What this means is that for a portion of the year outdoor faucets will sit completely neglected and be susceptible to leaks.
 When cold weather is present it can cause what little water is left in the faucet to freeze and expand.
 Most outdoor faucets are designed for cold weather and can withstand the fluctuation, but sometimes an old faucet will develop a leak or in some cases even burst.
 In the spring of every year, it’s always a good idea to let a reputable plumber do an inspection of your outdoor faucets.
 Click here to learn more about getting your outdoor faucet repaired or replaced.

-Faucet Repair & Replacement Frequently Asked Questions
+Faucet Repair and Replacement Questions

 What Are the Different Types of Bathroom Faucets?